The Mummy (TV series): Reception

 The series received positive reviews from critics with praise given to the writing, animation, and Marquette's voice performance as Alex O'Connell.
 In February 2003, Kids' WB considered The Mummy, which was airing its second season at the time, one of the network's "breakout hits".

 Merchandise

 Video games

-In February 2002, a video game developer Ubisoft obtained the rights to The Mummy: The Animated Series from Universal Studios Consumer Products Group, enabling the publisher to produce games based on the brand.
-Ubisoft Milan developed the game for Game Boy Advance platform and was released in November.
+A video game based on The Mummy: The Animated Series was developed by Ubisoft, who acquired the rights from Universal Studios Consumer Products Group to produce games based on the brand.
+Ubisoft Milan developed the game for Game Boy Advance platform and was released in November 2002.

 HIP Interactive developed a new game based on The Mummy: The Animated Series for PlayStation 2 and PC, with the assistance of All In The Game LTD. Corey Johnson reprised his role as "Mr. Daniels" from the 1999 film The Mummy.
 According to casting director Phil Morris, Johnson was brought in to help reproduce the same production values of the original films and television show.
 The game was released in October 2004.